Cyriaque Lamar

 Sleep sleep sleep-

-I’m in the droneport, in bed.
-I left my cabbage by the archway last night-
+I’m in bed.
+I left my cabbage by the arch last night-

 “We need you to watch the river.”

-“And what if I don’t?” mewled the pig, eyelids grafted shut.
+“And what if I don’t?” said Tippi, eyelids grafted shut.

-“I’ll have 50% less data to share, which will double the likelihood of our demise.”
+“I’ll have 50% less data, which will double the likelihood of our demise.”

 Future, New Jersey - section break

-The cicadas screamed from the opposite riverbank; it was a sandy stretch of reedy scrub.
+The cicadas screamed from the opposite riverbank, a sandy stretch of reedy scrub.
 The bull shark lingered nearby, gumming at the grim effluence.

 “I completed my cross-reference,” said Lina-2.
 “Those aren’t cicadas.”